 VBAC is a Vaginal birth after a Cesarean.

 Current C-section rate for the whole state of Indiana and Michigan is as follows: (current years do not come out for about 1-2 years)

 2015 29.6% 31.9%

 2018 29.8% 32.1%

 2019 29.3% 32%

 What do you need: You will need your records from your surgery and your prenatal forms from the pregnancy that you had the c-section for.
 You can ask your former care provider for those.
 You have a right to a copy of all of your records from that surgery.
 Ask for copies of any tests, labs and ultra sounds too.
 This is so your midwife can read all of them, and be sure your surgery was done in such a way that your risk will be lower for attempting a VBAC.
 Most attempts at a VBAC are successful.

 If you would like to have a VBAC, but are not wanting a Home birth I suggest the following Doctors group.
 Dr. Christopher Stroud, at FMCC in Dupont, Indiana.
 Phone: (260)-222-7401.
 They do an awesome job!
 There are several Doctors and Midwives working at this group, and I think they are all wonderful!
 There is a possibility of Co-Care with their office and our services, if interested in this possibility, just ask us about this option.

-You can also try the following Midwife: Bobbi Brown who works out a hospital in Angola Indiana.
+You can also try the following Midwife: Bobbi Brown who works out of the hospital in Angola Indiana.
 She is a friend and is a great/ awesome midwife!
 I totally recommend her!

 To read more about VBACs, go to this link: VBAC